mutwiri-2/linux/command_line_basics.md

     `$alias foobar="ls -la"`.
 Now instead of typing 'ls -la' you can type foobar and it will execute the command
     * Keep in mind that this command won't save your alias after reboot, so you'll need to add a permanent alias in `~/.bashrc`
     * You can remove the aliases with `$unalias` command.
 You can remove many aliases at once

+- `$exit` - cause normal process termination.
+Exits from the shell.